radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 ### LDAP Controls

 A control is additional information that can be included in an LDAP request or response.
 RadiantOne can play the role of both an LDAP server and an LDAP client to other backend directories.
-To understand controls supported by RadiantOne as an LDAP server, see the RadiantOne System Administration Guide.
+To understand controls supported by RadiantOne as an LDAP server, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.
 RadiantOne’s handling of LDAP controls as a client to a backend directory is described in this section.

 #### VLV/Sort